AlisamfP/AlisamfP.github.io/_posts/2014-08-27-hackathon-writeup.markdown

 [gist](https://gist.github.com/monteslu/eef338a6189e965bb387) by [monteslu](http://azprogrammer.com/)

 after you have that, save to deploy the code.
-You only have to inject once to create the subdevice in your skynet gateway.
+You only have to inject once to create the subdevice in gateblu.
 After hitting the inject node, check your subdevice page for the new alljoyn subdevice.

 ![show alljoyn in skynet-gateway subdevice portal](/images/gatewaysubdeviceviewaj.png)

 Awesome!
-Now that we have Alljoyn available in our skynet gateway, we can send notifications to the tv!
+Now that we have Alljoyn available in gateblu, we can send notifications to the tv!

 ###Send a Notification to the TV
 Replace the content of the function node to set the subdevice of the msg to 'aj', and send the payload an object with a method of 'notify' and a message of 'hello world'.